-(c) Subject to the foregoing, the Tribe may determine, in the exercise of its sovereign authority and pursuant to a duly enacted tribal environmental policy ordinance, that a particular activity may not cause a Significant Effect on the Off-Reservation Environment.
-The Tribe shall provide written notice to the State that it has adopted a tribal environmental policy ordinance, along with a copy of the ordinance, before commencing the Gaming Activities authorized by this Compact.
+Subject to the foregoing, the Tribe may determine, in the exercise of (c) its sovereign authority and pursuant to a duly enacted tribal environmental policy ordinance, that a particular activity may not cause a Significant Effect on the Off-Reservation Environment.
+Before the effective date of this Compact, the Tribe shall provide written notice to the State that it has adopted a tribal environmental policy ordinance, along with a copy of the ordinance.
 The Tribe shall notify the State within thirty (30) days of any determination made pursuant to its tribal environmental policy ordinance that a particular activity is not a Project within the meaning of this Compact.
 The State shall inform the Tribe of an objection to the determination and the basis upon which it objects within thirty (30) days after receipt of adequate information regarding that determination.
 If the State objects to the Tribe's determination, the matter shall be resolved in accordance with the dispute resolution provisions of section 13.0.